 Caucasian abolitionists faced many dangers, as well.
 In one case, William Lloyd Garrison was burned in effigy and physically attacked in the streets by slaveholders protesting his famous abolitionist newspaper, "The Liberator."
 In another, abolitionist and suffragette Angelina Grimké narrowly escaped death when delivering one of her most famous speeches.
 As she spoke, angry anti-abolitionists threw rocks into the windows around her; after she left, they burned the building to the ground.
 Grimké came from a family so wealthy that each person in her home had his or her own designated slave.
 She bravely left a life of extravagance and defied societal norms (women rarely left home before marriage then) to devote her life to the abolitionist cause.

-I use similar objects throughout this body of work to express that these incredible individuals were connected through friendship.
+I utilize similar objects and imagery throughout my body of work to express that these incredible individuals were connected through friendship.
 I also use "dangerous” items like shattered glass, rusty nails, bullets and matches to symbolize the risks abolitionists willingly suffered.
-And I use images found in religious icons to present these American abolitionists as saints in my mixed-media assemblage.
+And I use images found in religious icons and symbolism to present these American abolitionists as saints in my mixed-media assemblage.